CGI-FR/PIMO/README.md

               default: "begin" # use begin date if constraint can't be satisfied
   ```

+#### Epsilon

-#### Epsilon (minimum period of time between two date to validate a constraint)
+The `epsilon` parameter is the minimum period of time between two date to validate a constraint.

-The `epsilon` parameter can be set globally on the timeline to make sure dates under constraints have a minimum amount of time between them.
+It can be set globally on the timeline to make sure dates under constraints have a minimum amount of time between them.

 ```yaml
             - timeline: